Bayesian inference using synthetic likelihood: asymptotics and adjustments: Examples

 This example uses the first 20 autocovariances as the summary statistic.
 The autocovariances are a reasonable choice here as they are informative about the parameters and satisfy a central limit theorem \citep{Hannan1976}.

-To compare with Bayesian synthetic likelihood, we use approximate Bayesian computation with a Gaussian weighting kernel with covariance $\epsilon V$, where $V$ is a positive-definite matrix.
-To give the approximate Bayesian computation method an advantage, $V$ is set as the covariance matrix of the summary statistic obtained via many simulations at the true parameter value.
-This approximate Bayesian computation likelihood corresponds to using the Mahalanobis distance function with a Gaussian weighting kernel.
+To compare with BSL, we use ABC with a Gaussian weighting kernel having covariance $\epsilon V$, where $V$ is a positive-definite matrix.
+To favor the ABC method, $V$ is set as the covariance matrix of the summary statistic obtained via many simulations at the true parameter value.
+This ABC likelihood corresponds to using the Mahalanobis distance function with a Gaussian weighting kernel.
+We also consider BSL with a diagonal covariance, and the corresponding adjustment described in Section 4.

-To sample from the approximate posterior distributions for each method and dataset, importance sampling with a Gaussian proposal is used with a mean given by the approximate posterior mean and a covariance given by twice the approximate posterior covariance.
+To sample from the approximate posterior distributions for each method and dataset, importance sampling with a Gaussian proposal is used with a mean given by the approximate posterior mean and a covariance that is twice the approximate posterior covariance.
 We treat this as the `good' proposal distribution for posterior inference.
 The initial approximations of the (approximate) posteriors are obtained from pilot runs.

+For BSL, we use $10,000$ importance samples and consider $m=100$, 200, 500 and $2000$ for estimating the synthetic likelihood.
+Table~\ref{tab:ma_coverages_compare} reports the mean and minimum effective sample size (ESS) of the importance sampling approximations \citep{kong92} over the 100 datasets.
+It shows that for standard BSL with $m=100$ the minimum ESS is small, suggesting this is close to the smallest value of $m$ that can be considered to ensure the results are not dominated by Monte Carlo error.
+For a given $m$, the ESS values are larger when using a diagonal covariance matrix, demonstrating the computational benefit over estimating a full covariance matrix in standard BSL.
+For the BSL adjustment approach, the initial sample before adjustment consists of a re-sample of size 1000 from the relevant diagonal BSL importance sampling approximation to avoid having to work with a weighted sample.

-For Bayesian synthetic likelihood, we use $10,000$ importance samples and consider $m=200$ and $m=500$ for estimating the synthetic likelihood.
-The mean effective sample size \citep{kong92} of the importance sampling approximations over the 100 datasets is around 3,000, and the minimum is above 100.
-For $m=500$, the mean effective sample size is around 5,000 and the minimum is roughly 2000.
-For approximate Bayesian computation, we use 10 million importance samples (twice as many model simulations compared to Bayesian synthetic likelihood with $m=500$).
-For each dataset, $\epsilon$ is selected so that the effective sample size is around 1,000, to reduce $\epsilon$ as much as possible but ensure that the results are robust by Monte Carlo error.
-To reduce storage, we take a resample of size 1,000 from the ABC importance sampling approximation to produce the final approximate Bayesian computation approximation.
-We also apply regression adjustment to the approximate Bayesian computation samples for each dataset.
-The simple linear regression approach of \cite{li+f18b}, which does not weight the samples as in the local linear regression adjustment of \cite{beaumont+zb02}.
+We use 10 million importance samples for ABC-twice as many model simulations compared to BSL with $m=500$.
+For each dataset, $\epsilon$ is selected so that the ESS is around 1,000, to reduce $\epsilon$ as much as possible, while ensuring that the results are robust to Monte Carlo error.
+To reduce storage, a resample of size 1,000 is taken from the ABC importance sampling approximation to produce the final ABC approximation.
+We also apply the local regression adjustment of \cite{beaumont+zb02} to the ABC samples for each dataset.